ministryofjustice/hmpps-integration-api/README.md

 make integration-test
 ```

-To run smoke tests using the command line:
+To run smoke tests against dev using the command line:

 ```bash
 make smoke-tests
 ```

+Smoke tests require several environment variables to be set up to run so generally should only be run in CircleCI

 ### Running the linter